timabell/timwise.co.uk/_posts/2020-09-15-effective-gtd-with-trello.md

 1. Projects are not what you'd normally think of, they're just anything bigger than one action. *Anything*.
 (You can add another layer for big projects if that's your world).
 2. The weekly review isn't just shuffling your todo pile.
 It's stepping back and considering the big picture, setting strategic direction, and just having time to reflect.
+3. If tasks are getting stuck, or you are avoiding them it's probably because you haven't taken the time to step back and think clearly about whether it's something you actually want to do (someday/incubate/delete), and if you do then thinking about what the one next step might be (e.g. "google xx to learn more" about it).

 ### Articles